lunarc/lunarc_docs/docs/batch_system.md

 In most cases users requesting multiple nodes will want the product to equal the number of cores per node.
 The syntax how to control nodes, tasks per node and threads per task is explaned below.

-### Exclusive node access

-For parallel codes using MPI or OpenMP it is typically best to keep interference on the nodes at a minimum, that is to have exclusive access to the nodes you are using.
-This also applies to specialist and experimental work, which would interfere very badly with other user’s codes on the nodes.
-Adding

-    #SBATCH --exclusive

-to your job script will ensure that SLURM will allocate dedicated nodes to your job.
-Obviously your project gets charged for the full costs of the nodes you are using, that is 20 cores per node in case of Aurora nodes.

 ### Specifying the number of nodes required for the job